hyunseok-kwak/Coursera_data/README.md

 ---
-title: "README"
+title: "Human Activity Recognition Data Analysis"
 output:
   html_document:
     keep_md: TRUE
 ---

-# Human Activity Recognition Data Analysis

 This repository contains the analysis of the Human Activity Recognition Using Smartphones Dataset.